Protecting Your Rights

 United Nations Convention on the Rights of the Child (UNCRC)

-Equal opportunity Act 1984 (SA)
+Equal Opportunity Act 1984 (SA)

 The Fair Work Act (2009)

-The Australian Consumer Law
+The Australian Consumer Law:

-The Fair Trading Act
+The Fair Trading Act 1987:

 Residential Tenancies Act (1995)

-The following brochure is a summary of the Residential Tenancies Act 1995.
+Summary of the Residential Tenancies Act 1995:

-This is the full Residential Tenancies Act 1995.
+Residential Tenancies Act 1995:

 Victims of Crime Act (2001)